July 19, 1908 – Lupe Vélez

 Later that year, she did a screen test for the upcoming Douglas Fairbanks film The Gaucho.
 Fairbanks was impressed and cast her, plus signed her to a contract.
 The Gaucho was a hit and fans and critics were impressed that Vélez could hold her own alongside Fairbanks.

-Vélez made several movies right away, including opposite Gary Cooper in the film The Wolf Song (1929), directed by Victor Fleming.
+Vélez made several movies right away, including opposite Gary Cooper in the film The Wolf Song (1929).
 Regularly cast as “exotic” or “ethnic” women that were volatile and hot tempered, gossip columnists called Vélez: “Mexican Hurricane”, “The Mexican Wildcat”, “The Mexican Madcap”, “Whoopee Lupe” and “The Hot Tamale”.

 By 1930, Hollywood had transitioned from silent to sound films.
 Several stars of the era found their careers ruined because their heavily accented English, yet Vélez’s accent served her well.
 Her first talking roles was Rin Tin Tin‘s vehicle Tiger Rose (1929).
 The film was a hit.